145 Constitution of the Faculty of Indiana State University

 184.108.40.206 Term of Service.
 The Executive Committee of the Faculty Senate shall serve from June 1 of the upcoming academic year to May 31 of the following year.

 220.127.116.11 Vacancies.
 When death, resignation, or other events create a vacancy on the Executive Committee, the seat shall be filled by offering it to members of the Senate who were nominated and included on the ballot in the most recent Executive Committee election, in order of votes received.
 Ties will be resolved by lot.
 If the list of previous nominees is exhausted and the seat remains unfilled, the Chair shall call for nominations at the next scheduled Senate meeting; the election shall be held immediately after the close of nominations (by secret ballot if there is more than one nominee).

 145.4 Operation of the University Faculty Senate

-126.96.36.199.3 Emergency Circumstances.
+188.8.131.52.3 Emergency Circumstances.
 Upon joint declaration of the Faculty Senate Chairperson and Provost, the Senate may conduct an email vote of the Faculty Senate when no other means of conducting business on a matter of primary authority exists.
 All motions (except to adjourn) taken in this circumstances shall require a two-thirds majority to pass.
 In such a case, not less than five (5) days of time for voting shall be allowed.
 Voting will not be allowed until the question has been debated for 72 hours via email.
 All comments should be directed to the entire Senate membership.
-The results of the vote shall not constitute the sense of the Senate and will be subject to a vote at the next regular Senate meeting.
+The results of the vote shall not constitute a meeting and will be transmitted to the administration, but will constitute the sense of the Senate and will be subject to a vote at the next regular Senate meeting.